Mendive. Revista de Educación, octuber-december 2020; 18(4):777-793

 Fig. 1 - Distribution of the mark in Algebra in relation to the average in Mathematics

-Comparing the arithmetic mean in Mathematics and attitude, we found a positive and measured correlation [r (85) = 0.460; p <0.001] and through regression analysis we model this relationship as , with X being the arithmetic mean in Mathematics and Y being the score relative to attitude, with a coefficient of determination = 21.2 % .
+Comparing the arithmetic mean in Mathematics and attitude, we found a positive and measured correlation [r (85) = 0.460; p <0.001] and through regression analysis we model this relationship as , with X being the arithmetic mean in Mathematics and Y being the score relative to attitude, with a coefficient of determination r 2 = 21.2 % .
 That means that for each point more on average arithmetic in mathematics, the subject increased by 0.44 points the value of the attitude (see figure 2) and also the coefficient of determination allows us to consider the 21, 2 % of the variation of the attitude scores can be explained by the variation of the arithmetic mean in Mathematics.

 The results indicate that there is evidence of a relationship between mathematical performance and attitude towards the Mathematics subject that is the attitude in relation to Mathematics influences and is influenced by performance in Mathematics.